 The Trust Leader is the Academy Trust's Accounting Officer and with the support of the Trust Leadership Team is responsible for the execution of strategic decisions taken by the Board of Trustees, and oversees the work of the Headteachers.
-The Trust Business Manager acted as the Chief Finance Officer until 15 April 2022.
-The ESFA approved the interim appointment of an external contractor to fulfil the role as Chief Finance Officer until 30 April 2023.
+The ESFA approved the interim appointment of an external contractor to fulfil the role as Chief Finance Officer until 30 April 2023, who resigned on 2 April 2023 on the internal promotion resulting in A Potgieter being appointed as the Trust Chief Finance Officer.

 The Local Governing Bodies are responsible for monitoring and challenging school effectiveness in all areas within individual academies and for ensuring high levels of teaching and learning, safeguarding and financial management through monitoring visits.
 An Interim Executive Board (IEB) was appointed in March 2022 to replace the Local Governing Body at St Katherine's School & Nursery.
 The IEB is appointed by Trustees to replace the LGB when it deems intervention is necessary to drive change for the benefit of pupils and is normally expected to be for a period not exceeding one year.
+However, due to the HT leaving the school in April 2023, and the new Headteacher not taking up post until September 23, it was decided to continue with the IEB.
+The situation will be reviewed in Autumn 2023.